vivacioussalt/Vime/README.md

 npm run postinstall
 ```

-Using PostgreSQL or MySQL, create a database for the project:
+Using PostgreSQL, create a database for the project:
 ```sh
 CREATE DATABASE <databasename>;
 ```